dkough/census_data/README.md

 they do change between APIs, scroll down and see the heading 'Variable Changes' here https://www.census.gov/data/developers/data-sets/acs-5year.html.
 Only place one zip code or variable per line.
 Do not leave any empty lines.

+The town_names file is where you input the names of the geographies and locations the zip codes encompass.

 The webscraping does not use variables but instead looks for matching text.
 The tables on zip-codes.com do not have unique identifiers, which is why this webscrape takes the entire page, and is very slow.